 However, as flexible return policies became commonplace, so did return fraud and return abuse.
 In 1995, for example, STORES magazine reported return fraud and return abuse had become a serious problem for the retail industry, and warned it was likely to worsen.

 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

 Many years later, this foreboding prediction has been realized in a big way.
-Abusive return fraud schemes have expanded at a disturbingly alarming rate, putting merchants in a seemingly “no-win” balancing act—losing money from fraud and abuse versus needing to keep returns flexible.
+Abusive return fraud schemes have expanded at an alarming rate, putting merchants in a seemingly “no-win” balancing act—losing money from fraud and abuse versus needing to keep returns flexible.

-Indeed, modern shoppers view flexible return policies not as a privilege, but as a right, and many prefer to make the final purchase decision at home.
-These customers may refuse to shop at stores with overly stringent return policies, turned off by the very idea of having to “negotiate” a return.
-The multitude of shopping alternatives available contribute to the expectation that shopping should be fast, flexible, and fair.
-If one store doesn’t have a compliant return policy, shoppers have many other options, making flexible returns a necessity for any retailer aiming to stay competitive in today’s market.
+Indeed, modern shoppers view flexible return policies not as a privilege, but as a right.
+Many prefer to make the final purchase decision at home.
+These customers may refuse to shop with retailers that have stringent return policies, turned off by the idea of having to “negotiate” a return.
+The multitude of alternatives available contributes to the expectation that shopping should be fast, flexible, and fair.
+If one retailer doesn’t have a compliant return policy, shoppers have plenty of other options, making flexible returns a necessity for any retailer aiming to stay competitive in today’s market.